So if everyone says Immutability is good, that means mutating objects is bad, right?

 3) Race conditions are categorically bad.

-Well, they are if you are using React.
+Well, they might be if you are using React.
 But they are rare if you pick up a different framework.

 Besides, you normally have far bigger problems to deal with… Problems like dependency hell.
 Like a bloated code-base.
 Like your CSS not getting loaded.
 Like a slow build process or being stuck to a monolithic back-end that makes iterating almost impossible.
 Like inexperienced devs not understanding whats going on and making a mess of things.